 THE COUNTDOWN IS ON

-Fair newsletters are sent electronically via email every second week, please make sure that you whitelist email@example.com email address and check your email on Thursday for the email versions.
+Fair newsletters are sent electronically via email, please make sure that you whitelist email@example.com email address and check your email on Thursday for the email versions.
 To see how to whitelist an email address click here